Azure/PSRule.Rules.Azure/docs/install-instructions.md

   - Check the installed **.NET** version by entering the `dotnet --list-sdks` command in your terminal.
 - Check if your .NET setup is connected to any Nuget repositories and if there's any connectivity or authentication issues.
+- Installation of some pre-reqs may require admin privileges

 ### Limited access networks